olsenbudanur/anti-typosquatting/README.md

 ```

 Every time you run `npi <package_name>`, anti-typosquatting will check if the package name is a potential typosquatting attempt.
 If it is, it will provide suggestions for the correct package name.
 If the package name is safe, the installation will proceed as normal.

+# How it Works
+Anti-typosquatting uses the [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to calculate the similarity between the package that the user wants to install against the top 10000 npm packages (retrieved from [LeoDog896's latest npm-rank release](https://github.com/LeoDog896/npm-rank)).

+The Levenshtein distance between two strings is calculated by finding the minimum number of operations required to transform one string into the other (operations being insertions, deletions, or substitutions).
+This is a perfect way to detect typosquatting attempts, as it can detect small differences between two strings that are caused by typos or misspellings.

+Levenshtein distance algorithm's dynamic programming implementation has a time complexity of O(m*n), where m and n are the lengths of the two strings being compared, so the algorithm is very fast and efficient.
+On average, the algorithm takes around 10ms to calculate the similarity between the package name and the top 10000 packages, making it a great choice for typosquatting detection.

 ## Installation